 Executive officers have five years from their appointment to comply with the applicable stock ownership requirement.
-Each of the named executive officers was in compliance with these guidelines as of December 31, 2022.
+Five of the six named executive officers were in compliance with these guidelines as of December 31, 2023.
+Ms. Allen was appointed to the executive team on January 1, 2023.

 Clawback Policy.
-We maintain a clawback policy which provides the Board with the authority to withhold and/or recoup bonuses based on the occurrence of one or more of the following:
+FS Bancorp, Inc. has maintained a clawback policy since 2012.
+The policy provides the Board with the authority to withhold and/or recoup bonuses based on the occurrence of one or more of the following:

 - Fraud as determined by internal or external audit or examination.
-Fraud is defined for this policy as any intentional deception made for personal gain or to damage 1st Security Bank or another person. - A material error occurred in the financial statements requiring restatement. - A loss or other injury to FS Bancorp's or 1st Security Bank's reputation triggered by a participant taking one or more imprudent risks.
-Examples of such risk-taking include making an out-of policy loan without proper approvals, investing in inferior grade securities to gain a higher return rate or approving significant loan production that ultimately requires the Bank to suffer substantial financial losses which should have been foreseen through proper due diligence.
+The policy defines fraud as any intentional deception made for personal gain or to damage 1st Security Bank or another person. - A material error occurred in the financial statements requiring restatement. - A loss or other injury to FS Bancorp's or 1st Security Bank's reputation triggered by a participant taking one or more imprudent risks.
+Examples include making an out-of policy loan without proper approvals, investing in inferior grade securities to gain a higher return rate or approving significant loan production that ultimately requires the Bank to suffer substantial financial losses which should have been foreseen through proper due diligence.
 Note that the taking of the imprudent risk is in and of itself grounds to trigger the claw-back.
 Actual monetary loss is not a requirement under this policy. - Violation of FS Bancorp and 1st Security Bank's Code of Ethics. - Violation of 1st Security Bank's Core Values.